owntracks/recorder/README.md

 The _recorder_ serves two purposes:

 1. It subscribes to an MQTT broker and awaits messages published from the OwnTracks apps, storing these in a particular fashion into what we call the _store_ which is basically a bunch of files on the file system.
-2. It provides a Web server which serves static pages with a few examples of how to access the data through its HTTP interface (REST API).
+2. It provides a Web server which serves static pages, a REST API you use to request data from the _store_, and a Websocket server.
+The distribution comes with a few examples of how to access the data through its HTTP interface (REST API).
 In particular a _table_ of last locations has been made available as well as a _live map_ which updates via the _recorder_'s Websocket interface when location publishes are received.
 In addition we provide maps with last points or tracks using the GeoJSON produced by the _recorder_.

 Some examples of what the _recorder_'s built-in HTTP server is capable of: